Paakofi72/miniproject1/README.md

 10. Using the tab key to complete file paths - this is a way to complete a file path without typing it out entirely.
 To use, start typing the file path, then press tab, and if you typed it correctly so far, it finishes it for you.

+11. Using up and down arrow for history - this is a way to access previous commands typed in a terminal using the up and down arrow keys.
+To use, press the up arrow key after previously entering in commands to navigate previous commands.
+To go back, press the down arrow key to return to newer commands you typed.